radical-cybertools/extasy-bpti/README.md

 The tarball *gmxcoco.tgz* contains a first stab at the CoCo-MD workflow for this project.
 It has been adapted from the examples used in the Edinburgh workshop last year.
-It has not yet been tested for real, and may be buggy/ based on an out-of-date version of EnsembleMD, etc. so please regard as a start-point rather than the finished product.
+It has been tested on Archer and runs OK, but will probably need tweaking for use on another HPC resource, and in any case the real thing will need more replicates and cycles.
 A couple of README files are included which may help.